Heads threatened with legal action over Covid jabs

 - Published

-Head teachers have been threatened with legal action if they take an active part in England's pupil Covid-vaccination programme starting next week.
+Head teachers have been threatened with legal action if they take an active part in England's pupil Covid-vaccination programme just announced.

-Lawyers for Liberty and a "group of concerned parents" warned school staff could be held liable for any jab-related death or injury.
+Pressure group Lawyers for Liberty and a "group of concerned parents" warned school staff could be held liable for any jab-related death or injury.

-Health workers are to vaccinate 12- to 15-year-olds in schools.
+Health workers - and not school staff - will vaccinate 12- to 15-year-olds.

+As with the current schools-vaccination programme, consent has to be sought.
+The jab is deemed safe for children.

-Pupils in schools already receive jabs every year, for which consent is sought from parents, guardians and carers, as part of national NHS-run immunisation programmes.
+Pupils in schools already receive jabs every year, for which consent is gained from parents, guardians and carers, as part of national NHS-run immunisation programmes.

+The campaigners say Covid vaccinations have not been subjected to the same level of testing.

+But all the Covid vaccines being used have been through the same testing and approval process as those for other conditions - the process was simply completed faster because of the worldwide focus on tackling the pandemic.

 Health Secretary Sajid Javid said the decision to immunise against Covid had been taken after "expert advice" from the UK's top scientists and vaccination experts.